 In June of 1966, just two years before he was shot and killed in Los Angeles, Sen. Robert F. Kennedy went to South Africa to speak out against apartheid.
 There, at the University of Cape Town, he gave a speech — known as the "Ripple of Hope" speech — that would be repeated over and over again and even etched onto his tombstone.

 In that speech, Kennedy told a crowd of white, anti-apartheid students:

 Each time a man stands up for an ideal or acts to improve the lot of others or strikes out against injustice, he sends forth a tiny ripple of hope; and crossing each other from a million different centers of energy and daring, those ripples build a current which can sweep down the mightiest walls of oppression and resistance.

-Kennedy's trip to South Africa is the subject of a new documentary, RFK In The Land Of Apartheid, co-directed by South African filmmaker Larry Shore.
-Shore and Kathleen Kennedy Townsend, Kennedy's eldest daughter, tell NPR's Michele Norris about the boldness of the senator's visit.
+Kennedy's trip to South Africa is the subject of a new documentary, RFK In the Land of Apartheid, co-directed by South African filmmaker Larry Shore.
+Shore and Kathleen Kennedy Townsend, the late senator's eldest daughter, tell NPR's Michele Norris about the boldness of trip.

 But when Kennedy arrived, he was greeted by a large crowd at the airport.
 It was the beginning of a five-day trip that would be remembered as a historical landmark in South Africa.

 "The 1960s was the very worst decade of apartheid," Shore recalls.
 "This was the first time anyone really important from the outside world ... had come to South Africa, and [it] really gave people the sense of excitement and hope that maybe now people in the outside world would know what was going on in South Africa and would do something about it."

 Among the things Kennedy did was meet with anti-apartheid activist Chief Luthuli — whom the South African government had banned from being quoted or photographed — and visit the then-majority black township of Soweto.